TheCheese42/media-downloader-deluxe/README.md

 ## Get binary dependencies

 The program requires yt-dlp and ffmpeg to run.
 To allow dynamically updating yt-dlp, it makes use of it's zipimport binaries.
-Initially, one has to be shipped via the `media_downloader_deluxe/lib` folder.
+Initially, one has to be shipped via the `/lib` folder.
 You can get the binary here: `https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp`.
 When first running the program, it will be copied over to appdata folder.
 The binary is cross-platform.

+Additionally, an ffmpeg build has to be put into `/lib`.